 Into Amherst, Nova Scotia, where I got my start in radio broadcasting in the 1950’s. <ABOVE> David March, town councillor and morning man at CKDH-FM and myself.
 Graduates of this small radio station include CBC’s Ian Hanomansing, infamous Senator Mike Duffy, and CBC’s Joan Watson.

 <Public Gardens, HALIFAX>

 Halifax, capital of Nova Scotia, is worth much more time than I gave it.
 Bars and restaurants everywhere, as well as a first-rate theatre, the Neptune, several museums and art galleries, remnants of the Titanic, etc. Many of the bistros and dining establishments would be right at home in Toronto or Montreal.
 Highly recommended – the Wooden Monkey on Argyle Street and the Brasserie on Agricola.

-On the drive back we passed through Montreal on Highway 40, a racetrack if ever there was one <PHOTO BELOW>, up to Ottawa, the Nation’s Capital, and its wonderful Bytowne Cinema and the National Gallery of Canada. <BELOW> ceiling of the Rideau Street Chapel in the National Gallery.
+Driving back we passed through Montreal on Highway 40, a racetrack if ever there was one, up to Ottawa, the Nation’s Capital and its wonderful Bytowne Cinema & the National Gallery of Canada. <BELOW> Rideau Street Chapel ceiling in the National Gallery.